-To the east, we saw a line of windmills, and behind that Gibraltar.
+To the east, we saw a line of windmills, and behind that Gibraltar (for tips on what to see in Gibraltar, click here!).
 It was a sheer drop from here, the place where rebellious Moors had been pushed to their death.

 We explored the ruined castle that was overlooking the town, where big holes in the old walls made for interesting photo opportunities with the children.
 Peeked through the gate into the pretty Spanish cemetery where the dead were put to rest in urns that were placed in wall niches.
 Studied the geometrical patterns on the walls of the towering Iglesia de la Encarnación.